rs-lsl/Pgnet/README.md

 We also release the code in paddle version if you use paddle framework in research. "https://aistudio.baidu.com/aistudio/projectdetail/3383847".

-Please consider cite this paper if you find the dataset and code useful.
+Please kindly cite this paper if you find the dataset and code useful.

 If you have any suggestions or questions, please dont hesitate to contact the author: 'cug_lsl@cug.edu.cn'.